Teya, Russia

-Teya (Те́я) is a rural locality (a settlement) in Severo-Yeniseysky District of Krasnoyarsk Krai, Russia, 705 km of Krasnoyarsk, on the right bank of Teya River, which flows into the river Velmo.
+Teya (Те́я) is a rural locality (a settlement) in Severo-Yeniseysky District of Krasnoyarsk Krai, Russia, 705 km northeast of Krasnoyarsk, on the right bank of Teya River, which flows into the river Velmo.

 Teya has several shops (7 groceries, 2 industrial stores), a club, a bakery, a local hospital, high school, administration building, a veterinary point, post office, bank, hospital, and a public bath.

 The club is a center of cultural life of the village, supporting young talents in the art of singing, dancing.
 There are held concerts devoted to major holidays.